Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

 \subsubsection{\textbf{Ad hoc pair interaction}}

-Process loss~\cite{steiner1972group} occurred primarily in two forms, view synchronization and consensus reaching, e.\,g., via explanation.
-Still, notable trade-offs were evident, at the start one of the members would ensure common ground by bringing the pair on the same page.
-Later, members would share new insights, such as label use or the location of a selected node, any doubts they might have, and ultimately the common strategy.
-Gradually as a pair got accustomed to working together, communication and strategy use became more efficient.
-For example, members would solve in parallel and opt for brief exchanges, some even communicating through the interface, with deeper interactions saved for more complex instances.
-Others would engage in a dialogue throughout, e.\,g., being side by side, and/or proceeding step by step; and may actively split workload as in counting CN.
-We also observed a build-up of trust, where a member might trust their partner without necessarily expecting clarification or continuing to solve the task themselves.
-Overall, ad hoc pairs rated interaction to be $4.5$ on the previous one to five scale.
+Process loss~\cite{steiner1972group} occurred primarily as 1)~view synchronization and 2)~consensus reaching.
+At the start, one member would ensure common ground~\cite{clark1991grounding} for the pair.
+Later on, members would share new insights, such as label use or the location of a selected node, any doubts they might have, and ultimately the common strategy.
+As the pair got accustomed to solving together, com\-mun\-i\-ca\-tion and strategy use became more efficient.
+Members would solve in parallel and opt for brief exchanges, some even communicating through the interface, with deeper interactions saved for more complex task instances.
+Others would engage in dialogue throughout, e.\,g., while being side by side or proceeding step by step.
+Some others would actively split the workload, e.\,g., while counting CN.
+We also observed a build-up of trust such that a member may trust their partner without expecting clarification or continuing to solve the task themselves.
+Ad hoc pairs rated overall interaction $4.5$ out of five.